xnvme/xnvme/docs/contributing/contributing-branches.rst

 ``next`` Staging / integration
    This is where GitHUB pull-requests should point to.

+``current`` Website updates
+   This is based off ``main`` and only contains changes to the website / documentation, that is, to ensure that the website by default serves documentation for the latest release, however, with the option of changing the rest of the documentation around that release.

 ``rc`` Release candidate prepping
    This provides the "maintenance" changes when no more features are going in, this includes: